syntasso/kratix/docs/quick-start.md

 my-jenkins   27s
 ```

-Review created Jenkins Instance on the Worker Cluster
+### Review created Jenkins instance on the worker cluster

-Once Kratix has applied the new configuration to the Worker cluster (this will take a few minutes), the Jenkins instance will be created.
+Once Kratix has applied the new configuration to the worker cluster (this will take a few minutes), the Jenkins instance will be created.

 ```
 kubectl get pods --namespace default --context kind-worker